Coligny calendar: The notations PRINI LOVD and PRINI LAG

-Like the triple marks, PRINI LOUD and PRINI LAG have the same month offsets for MAT and ANM respectively.
+Like the triple marks, PRINI LOVD and PRINI LAG have the same month offsets for MAT and ANM respectively.
 If it falls on a triple mark, it replaces it, along with any M D, D, or D AMB.
-The PRINI LOUD of SIM 5 is later overwritten by N INIS R. Exchanges will lead to some PRINI LOUD ending up in ANM months, and vice versa.
+The PRINI LOVD of SIM 5 is later overwritten by N INIS R. Exchanges will lead to some PRINI LOVD ending up in ANM months, and vice versa.